 That doesn’t necessarily mean that every faithful believer will be financially wealthy, He may bless you more in other ways because He knows what you specifically need and what will bless you the most.

-But in general, righteousness is accompanied by worldly success because God knows He can trust a righteous person to do the right thing with the blessings He provides.
+But in general, righteousness is accompanied by worldly success because God knows He can trust a righteous person to do the right thing with the indpendent wealth He provides.
 And when you don’t, then you bring difficulty upon yourself.